Seattle › December

 Capitol Hill

-Capitol Hill is best for restaurants, coffee, bars, nightlife, and a more local feel.
-It is not as easy for Pike Place or the Waterfront, but Link Light Rail makes airport and downtown access manageable.
-Good for couples and repeat visitors.
+Capitol Hill is best for restaurants, coffee, nightlife, independent shops, and travelers who want a neighborhood feel.
+It is less convenient for classic sightseeing in heavy rain, but Link Light Rail makes downtown and the airport manageable.
+It works well for repeat visitors and younger travelers.
 See Capitol Hill hotels.

 Waterfront